-Data subjects have the right, in certain circumstances, not to be subject to a decision based solely on the automated processing of their personal data, if such decision produces legal effects concerning them or similarly significantly affects them.
-Where such a request is made, we shall, unless there is an exemption (see paragraph 16 below), no longer make such a decision unless it:

-If the decision falls within paragraph 15.1.1 or paragraph 15.1.3, we shall implement suitable measures to safeguard the data subject's rights, freedoms and legitimate interests, including the right to obtain human intervention, to express their point of view and to contest the decision.
+- 15.1 Data subjects have the right, in certain circumstances, not to be subject to a decision based solely on the automated processing of their personal data, if such decision produces legal effects concerning them or similarly significantly affects them.
+Where such a request is made, we shall, unless there is an exemption (see paragraph 16 below), no longer make such a decision unless it: - 15.1.1 is necessary for entering into, or the performance of, a contract between us and the data subject; - 15.1.2 is authorised by applicable law which lays down suitable measures to safeguard the data subject's rights, freedoms and legitimate interests; or - 15.1.3 is based on the data subject's explicit consent. - 15.2 If the decision falls within paragraph 15.1.1 or paragraph 15.1.3, we shall implement suitable measures to safeguard the data subject's rights, freedoms and legitimate interests, including the right to obtain human intervention, to express their point of view and to contest the decision.

-Exemptions
+16. Exemptions

-Before responding to any request we shall check whether there are any exemptions or restrictions that apply to the personal data that are the subject of the request.
-Exemptions may apply where it is necessary and proportionate not to comply with the requests described above.

-Before applying an exemption or restriction, the School will confer with the School's Data Protection Officer.

-In the event of a Subject Access Request, staff may be asked to provide all details, hard copy or electronic, concerning personal information of that individual to the Senior Leadership Team.
+- 16.1 Before responding to any request we shall check whether there are any exemptions or restrictions that apply to the personal data that are the subject of the request.
+Exemptions may apply where it is necessary and proportionate not to comply with the requests described above. - 16.2 Before applying an exemption or restriction, the School will confer with the School's Data Protection Officer. - 16.3 In the event of a Subject Access Request, staff may be asked to provide all details, hard copy or electronic, concerning personal information of that individual to the Senior Leadership Team.

-DATA RETENTION
+17. DATA RETENTION

-The School have implemented a record retention schedule.
+17.1 The School have implemented a record retention schedule.

-DATA PROTECTION IMPACT ASSESSMENTS
+18. DATA PROTECTION IMPACT ASSESSMENTS

-Information risk is considered and afforded a priority in decisions within School in the same way as financial and operational risk.
+- 18.1 Information risk is considered and afforded a priority in decisions within School in the same way as financial and operational risk.
 The School agrees to conduct Data Protection Impact Assessments (DPIA) whenever a new process is implemented that presents a significant risk to pupil, parent, visitor or employee personal data and/or where a new digital system is implemented.
 The School recognises that as a Data Controller, the decision to carry out a DPIA lies with it.
-However, the implementation of a DPIA will be conducted with the guidance of the School's Data Protection Officer.

-Data Impact Assessments will be recorded in a format recommended by the Information Commissioner's Office and stored in a safe and secure system where risk assessments are usually placed, accessible to authorised individuals only.

-Information risk will be managed by a process of identifying, controlling, minimising and/or eliminating risks that may affect School's information or information systems.
+However, the implementation of a DPIA will be conducted with the guidance of the School's Data Protection Officer. - 18.2 Data Impact Assessments will be recorded in a format recommended by the Information Commissioner's Office and stored in a safe and secure system where risk assessments are usually placed, accessible to authorised individuals only. - 18.3 Information risk will be managed by a process of identifying, controlling, minimising and/or eliminating risks that may affect School's information or information systems.

-DATA SECURITY
+19. DATA SECURITY

-The School recognises its obligations to safely store documents that hold personally identifiable information.
-Non-Electronic Files:
+19.1 The School recognises its obligations to safely store documents that hold personally identifiable information.

+19.1.1 Non-Electronic Files:

-Storage of hard copies will be kept in locked cabinets, secure desk drawers and individual rooms will have access cards/key locks to allow authorised entry only.
+- a.
+Storage of hard copies will be kept in locked cabinets, secure desk drawers and individual rooms will have access cards/key locks to allow authorised entry only. - b.
 In the event that hard copy documents containing personal information need to be physically transported, they will be stored in a secure wallet with an authorised individual.

-Electronic Files:
+19.1.2 Electronic Files:

-Electronic Files will be stored on a database that is password protected and allows only authorised staff member access.
+- a.
+Electronic Files will be stored on a database that is password protected and allows only authorised staff member access. - b.
 In the event that files containing personal information need to be sent, moved or shared, they will be encrypted and password protected to ensure they are available to authorised individuals only.